amcsi/wanderer-typescript-public/README.md

 document.body.addEventListener('keydown', onKeyPress);
 ```

-### 3. Create a GitHub project under your repository for your work and add the [project stories](https://github.com/greenfox-academy/teaching-materials/blob/master/project/wanderer/stories.md).
+### 3. Create a GitHub project

+-create it under your repository for your work and add the [project stories](https://github.com/greenfox-academy/teaching-materials/blob/master/project/wanderer/stories.md).

-### 4. Form groups and plan your application together.
+### 4. Form groups and plan your application together

 Plan your architecture.
 In your architecture you should consider the following components:

 - Models

   - GameObject

     - Character

       - Monster

         - Hero
         - types

       - Area

       - Tile

         - EmptyTile
         - NotEmptyTile

 - GameLogic

   - current hero
   - current area

 - Main

   - handling events
   - current game

 #### 5. Think about task breakdown in Kanban together

-Now that you see the big picture, **go through the stories together** and think about how to break them down into tasks:
+Now that you see the big picture, **go through the stories together**
+and think about how to break them down into tasks:

 - To classes
 - To methods